Memory and knowledge

 Audit log durability: fsync_on_append

 MemoryConfig accepts a fsync_on_append boolean (default false).
-When enabled, each audit log write is flushed to disk with fsync before returning — preventing log loss on unexpected process exit.
-Enable this in environments where audit durability is required (e.g. compliance workloads).
+When enabled, each audit log write is flushed to disk with fsync before returning - preventing log loss on unexpected process exit.
+Enable this in environments where audit durability is required (for example, compliance workloads).
 It trades a small latency increase for hard durability guarantees.

 SQLite corruption auto-recoveryv0.6.1+